-Decision-making remains a weakness, though, and he too often attempts to dribble his way out of trouble, so if opponents press him aggressively he can be caught in possession, and he has even been caught on the ball in his own half.
-If he is successful with that kind of dribble he can relieve pressure on the defence behind him, but he attempts to do so too frequently when he would be better served simply protecting the ball, even if that delays a potential counter-attack.
+Decision-making remains a weakness, though, and he too often attempts to dribble his way out of trouble.
+If opponents press him aggressively, he can be caught in possession, and he does still lose the ball in his own half when he should have passed.
+If he is successful with that kind of dribble, he can relieve pressure on the defence behind him – but he would usually be better served simply protecting the ball, even if doing so delays a potential counter-attack.

 Richarlison has spent much of his Premier League career playing on the left side of attack.
 In 2020/21, he built up a strong relationship with Everton left-back Lucas Digne, who overlapped around the outside to provide crosses for Everton’s front line, while Richarlison focused on attacking towards goal.